cloudmesh-community/fa18-516-17/project-report/report.md

 > * Describe the unique data storage and compute needs of the Retail Industry
 > * Implement portions of a cloud computing environment that would meet those needs
 > * Describe the performance of the prescribed cloud computing environment on a sample retail dataset
-> * Highlight some additional architecture opportunities outside the scope of this project that would further help the Retail sector
+> * Highlight some additional architecture opportunities outside the scope that would further help the Retail sector

 ---